trevortombe/website/content/home/about.md

 # Biography

-Welcome to my website.
-I'm a Professor of Economics at the University of Calgary and the Director of Fiscal and Economic Policy at The School of Public Policy.
-I am also Co-Director of [Finances of the Nation](https://financesofthenation.ca/).
-My academic research explores a broad range of topics, but focuses mainly on international trade, macroeconomics, fiscal federalism, and public policy.
-In addition to this work, I actively contribute to public policy research and outreach in Alberta and Canada.
+Trevor Tombe is a Professor at the University of Calgary's Department of Economics and the Director of Fiscal and Economic Policy at The School of Public Policy.
+He received his PhD in Economics from the University of Toronto and undergraduate degree in finance from Simon Fraser University.
+His research explores a broad set of topics, including, international trade, public finances, and fiscal federalism.
+He has published in top economics journals, is co-author of the textbook Public Finance in Canada, co-author of a new forthcoming textbook Macroeconomics, co-editor of the recent volume Fiscal Federalism in Canada, and is Co-Director of [Finances of the Nation](https://financesofthenation.ca/).
+In addition to his academic work, he actively advises various governments on a wide range of issues and contributes to policy development and discussions through regular op-eds, articles, and media engagement.

 My CV is available [here](files/CV.pdf)